About Nancy

 Now I’m a food educator and activist.

 I continue my passion for good food by teaching healthy, affordable cooking to children and adults, and promoting fresh, seasonal foods from local farmers.
-I cook and teach at Second Harvest Food Bank’s Culinary Arts Center and serve on the Board of The Friends of the Nashville Farmer’s Market.
-I’m a member of the Food Security Partners of Middle Tennessee and Slow Food Nashville.
+I cook and teach at Second Harvest Food Bank’s Culinary Arts Center and at Magdalene House through Green Fork Academy.
+I serve on the board of Walk Bike Nashville, a non-profit dedicated to making our city more walkable, bikeable, and liveable.
+I’m a member of the Community Food Advocates and Slow Food Nashville.

 And, a food writer: